Sonar-Demos/cpp-demo/README.md

 * Select the forked repository.
 * Click "Set Up"

+Note two things, useful for the following step:

+* Among the many detected issues, there is no report for [S1068: Unused "private" fields should be removed](https://rules.sonarsource.com/cpp/RSPEC-1068/).
+* Test-coverage metric is not computed.

 ## 👷 CI-based analysis on SonarCloud with a coverage display

 This step assumes you have added the project to SonarCloud and executed automatic analysis (see previous step).